cmaclell/human-like-learning-2024/aaai24-ss.md

 | Finalized Schedule Released                       | March 2nd, 2024     |
 | Symposium Takes Place at Stanford University      | March 25-27, 2024   |

-When preparing abstracts use the [AAAI-24 Author Kit](https://aaai.org/authorkit24-2/).
+When preparing abstracts, please use the [AAAI-24 Author Kit](https://aaai.org/authorkit24-2/).
 There is no explicit requirement on length and no anonymization is required.
-Abstracts can be brief, but should provide sufficient detail for the organizing committee to determine the focus and substance of your proposed talk for planning purposes.
+We envision that submissions could be as short as 1 paragraph and probably no more than 1-2 pages.
+They can be brief, but should provide sufficient detail for the organizing committee to determine the focus and substance of your proposed talk for planning purposes.
+Also, we plan to link to the titles/abstracts in the schedule.

 Please submit abstract via [easychair](https://easychair.org/my/conference?conf=sss24) to the "Symposium on Human-Like Learning" track.

-The symposium registration details will be posted here when they become available from AAAI.
+Registration details can be found [on the AAAI 2024 Spring Symposium page](https://aaai.org/conference/spring-symposia/sss24/).

 ## Motivation and Background